 Why mark this page and visit often?

-At one time in my career I thought I knew all about situational awareness and how to make good decisions until I went back to school and studied the neuroanatomy and cognitive psychology behind it… and there is A LOT more behind it than I ever imagined.
-And every day, I’m learning something new that I want to share with the community of my first responder brothers and sisters.
+At one time in my career I thought I knew it all about situational awareness and how to make good decisions until I went back to school and studied the neuroanatomy and cognitive psychology behind it… and there is A LOT more behind it than I ever imagined.
+And every day, I’m learning something new that I want to share everything I know with the community of my first responder brothers and sisters.

 My Mission: Help first responders see the bad things coming… in time to change the outcome.